 With regard to information exchange between the relevant TSO and the transmission-connected demand facility owner in real time or periodically, the transmission-connected demand facility's technical capability to comply with the information exchange standard established pursuant to Article 18(3) shall be demonstrated.

 An equipment certificate may be used instead of part of the tests provided for in paragraph 1, on the condition that it is provided to the relevant TSO.

+For demand unit below 22 kW, type-test certificates shall be used instead of part of the tests provided for in paragraph 1, on the condition that it is provided to the relevant TSO.

 Article 41